Best Gravel Bike Helmet

 6. Giro Aether Spherical Adult Road Cycling Helmet

-The Giro Aether Spherical may offer greater value than the Aries Spherical, which is significantly pricier.
-That’s because, despite its a bit changed packaging, it still features the same crash technology.
-The helmet’s padding, vertical height, and circumference may all be adjusted with the included Roc Loc 5 Air fit system.
+The Giro Aether Spherical may offer more excellent value than the Aries Spherical, which is significantly pricier.
+That’s because it still features the same crash technology despite its slightly changed packaging.
+The helmet’s padding, vertical height, and circumference may be adjusted with the included Roc Loc 5 Air fit system.

-The Aether has a totally unique MIPS design that combines superb ventilation with an absolutely excellent fit to assist spread rotational stresses in the case of a crash.
+The Aether has a totally unique MIPS design that combines superb ventilation with an absolutely excellent fit to assist in spreading rotational stresses in the case of a crash.
 Multi-density EPS lining, a reinforced polycarbonate shell, and the MIPS are all components of this helmet’s construction.

 You can match the color to your bike or the rest of your attire.
-If you care about your safety and have the means to invest in a high-quality helmet, you should absolutely get this one.
+You should get this one if you care about your safety and can invest in a high-quality helmet.

 Pros